2019 FIFA Club World Cup final: Summary

 Roberto Firmino nearly scored for Liverpool in the first minute of the match, as the ball was lifted to him past the defense but his shot sailed high.
-Shortly after, Jordan Henderson and Trent Alexander-Arnold of Liverpool find shots of their own.
+Shortly after, Jordan Henderson and Trent Alexander-Arnold of Liverpool took shots of their own.
 Both teams continued equally matched, with Flamengo having a spell of possession after a rocky start and maintaining nearly sixty percent possession in the half.
 At the other end, Bruno Henrique had several sights of goal, though none quite as dangerous as Liverpool's.

 Two minutes into the second half, Firmino nearly scored again, this time hitting the inside of the left post.
 In the 53rd minute, Flamengo's Gabriel Barbosa shot high, and later forced a diving save from goalkeeper Alisson with a shot from inside the 18-yard box.
 In the 73rd minute, Alex Oxlade-Chamberlain was injured and came off for Adam Lallana.
 Flamengo brought on Vitinho and Diego in place of Giorgian de Arrascaeta and Éverton Ribeiro.
 In the 83rd minute, Liverpool had their first dangerous shot on goal: a shot from Henderson fed by Mohamed Salah that was tipped over the frame by goalkeeper Diego Alves.
 Moments into stoppage time, Liverpool was awarded a penalty after Rafinha clipped the trailing foot of Sadio Mané free on goal on the edge of the penalty area.
 The decision was taken to video review where it appeared that the foul occurred outside the box and would result in a free kick, however the foul was waved off completely and play resumed with Flamengo.
 Regulation time ended with the match still scoreless.

 In the 99th minute, Liverpool scored the breakthrough goal.
 Henderson played a long ball forward to Mané which Rodrigo Caio could not deflect.
 One-on-one with Rafinha, Mané played to an approaching Firmino on his left who hesitated and scored around Diego Alves.
 For Liverpool, James Milner came on for Naby Keïta, and for Flamengo Lincoln came on for midfielder Gerson.
 In the second period of extra time, Flamengo found one dangerous opportunity to equalize in the 119th minute when a Vitinho cross rebounded back to him off a defender and he picked out Lincoln whose shot sailed high from ten yards out.
 Minutes later, the match ended and Liverpool were victors by a score of 1–0.